Wayland Baptist University: Football

 On April 1, 2010, Wayland Baptist announced its intention to bring back the football program and join the Central States Football League (CSFL) in 2012.
 On December 8, 2010, the Pioneers introduced Jeff Lynn, former head coach of New Mexico Military Institute, as the first head coach in over 70 years.
 On April 24, 2011, Lynn stepped down from head coach because of family reasons.
 He would be replaced by former Lubbock Coronado High School coach Butch Henderson.
 The football team has competed in the Sooner Athletic Conference since the 2017–2018 season which was the first season the SAC added football.
-The Pioneers all-time record is 29–61, as of September 18, 2021.
+The Pioneers all-time record is 34–83, as of the 2023 season.

 Cross country/track and field

 The cross country and track and field program have won a total of 14 national championships.
-The programs compete at notable track meets and cross country events such as the Cowboy Jamboree, Texas Relays, Drake Relays, and the Micheal Johnson Classic.
+The programs compete at notable track meets and cross country events such as the Cowboy Jamboree, Texas Relays, Drake Relays, and the Michael Johnson Classic.
 In 2012, Wayland's men's track team won the NAIA National Championship by a margin of 38 points, which was the largest margin of victory in 23 years.
 Four Wayland athletes won individual championships, in addition to Wayland winning the 4x400 relay championship.